brain-bican/taxonomy-development-tools/docs/Build.md

 </p>
 &nbsp;
 &nbsp;
-On the left side bar, select the `Personal access tokens`, on the dropdown options select `Tokens (Classic)`.
+On the left sidebar, select the `Personal access tokens`, on the dropdown options select `Tokens (Classic)`.
 &nbsp;
 &nbsp;
 <p align="center">